Poisson process factorization for mutational signature analysis with genomic covariates: Algorithms for Poisson process factorization

-The gold standard estimation strategy for \textsc{nmf} is first introduced in the influential work of \citet{Lee_Seung_2000} and consists of multiplicative updates derived from a majorization and then a minimization of the Kullback-Leibler loss.
-In simple terms, a majorizer for $f(x)$ is a function $g(y,x)$ of two arguments that satisfies two properties: (i) $g(y,x) \geq f(y)$ at every $y$; and (ii) $g(x, x) = f(x)$ at every $x$.
+We first derive a majorization-minimization algorithm to compute a \emph{maximum a posteriori} estimate of the PPF model parameters, inspired by the algorithm of \citet{Lee_Seung_2000} for NMF.
+In simple terms, a majorizer for $f(x)$ is a function $g(y,x)$ of two arguments such that (i) $g(y,x) \geq f(y)$ for all $y$, and (ii) $g(x, x) = f(x)$ for all $x$.
 As a result, if $y = \arg \min_z g(z,x)$, then $f(x) = g(x,x) \geq g(y,x) \geq f(y)$.
-Hence, minimizing $g$ implicitly minimizes $f$ as well.
-This is advantageous when finding the minima of the majorizer is analytically simple, while finding those of the original function is not.
-In our model, the target $f$ is the negative log posterior
+Hence, minimizing $g$ implicitly minimizes $f$ as well, which is advantageous when the minima of the majorizer are analytically simple to compute, compared to minimizing the original function.
+In our model, the target $f$ is the negative log posterior density